Arthur Cassini: Diplomatic career

+Early career

-In 1854, Count Cassini entered Imperial Service in the Ministry of foreign affairs.
-In 1864 he was attached to the Dresden mission and soon afterward he was promoted to the office of the first secretary of the legation.
-He held the same position subsequently at the Russian missions in Baden, Copenhagen and Hamburg.
+In 1854, Cassini became a diplomat in the Ministry of Foreign Affairs.
+In 1864, he was attached to the Dresden mission, and soon afterward, he was promoted to the office of the first secretary of the legation.
+He held the same position subsequently at the Russian missions in Baden, Copenhagen, and Hamburg.

+By 25 September 1884, he was the chargé d'affaires, and on 10 May 1888, resident minister at Hamburg.
+After 10 years at Dresden, on 17 November 1891, Emperor Alexander III appointed him to the key post of envoy extraordinary and minister plenipotentiary to the Chinese imperial court in Beijing.